 As if things could not get any worse, stats from the FMCSA show that last year over 90,000 large trucks were involved in fatal or injury crashes, which suggests that this is a more serious matter than simply tweeting in a traffic jam.
-A crash or even a misdemeanor on the job could potentially lose an employee their job and ruin a company’s reputation, so weak driving skills cause much more collateral damage than just bent fenders.
+A crash or even a misdemeanour on the job could potentially lose an employee their job and ruin a company’s reputation, so shoddy driving skills cause much more collateral damage than just bent fenders.

 This clearly does not bode well, and given that drink and speed related accidents have not decreased in the last decade, our distracted driving seems to be a problem that will not fix itself.
-Our gadgets are an obvious cause of distraction, but the wave of new technology that is sweeping us through the decade brings a “silicon lining” to this age-old cloud.
+Our gadgets are an obvious cause of distraction, but the wave of new technology that is sweeping us through the decade brings a silicon lining to this age-old cloud.

 iDrive are a vehicle tracking company that offer a truly ingenious solution to this global problem of traffic accidents.
 The iDrive X2 records two HD videos at once, one in front and one behind, and automatically saves the recordings before and after it is triggered by hard braking, aggressive driving or even an open door, giving a perfect insight into the cause of a crash, or just who is a terrible driver.